consentsam/ai-marketing-bot/README.md

 Follow the steps outlined in `data/docs/YieldFi-Ai-Agent-Implementation.md`.
 Adhere to the rules defined in `.cursor/rules/project-wide-cursor-rules.mdc`.

+## Deployment

+The application can be deployed to Vercel.
+See [Deployment Guide](docs/deployment.md) for detailed instructions.

 ## Changelog
 *(This section will be updated as per Rule 6 of project-wide-cursor-rules.mdc as features are implemented)*

+---
+### 2025-05-18
+- **Step 23: Documentation & Final Updates**: Refreshed README and documentation to reflect new features (environment variables, usage updates); updated `docs/usage.md` and `docs/api.md`.
+Added detailed docs for image generation feature and Vercel deployment.

+---
+### 2025-05-09
+- **Step 24: Image Generation**: Implemented image generation using XAI/Grok API.
+Added `GROK_IMAGE_API_KEY` to environment variables.
+Integrated image generation into the response flow and UI, allowing users to optionally generate and view a poster image alongside tweets.

 ---
 ### 2025-05-08